 On the other hand, when dressed in a black shirt, there’s also the issue of fresh residue from white deodorant unexpectedly showing up to cramp your style.

-The best way to remove these types of stains is to prevent them from happening in the first place.
+The best way to remove deodorant stains is to prevent them from happening in the first place.
 Certain steps can be taken to prevent pit stains from infiltrating your favorite clothing:

 Allow your deodorant to dry before you get dressed.
 Use a hairdryer to speed up the process if you’re in a rush.